tonicospinelli/class-generation/README.md

 Installation
 ============
-I assume you now about a Composer, if not see [Composer WebSite](http://getcomposer.org/).
+I assume you know about Composer, if not see [Composer WebSite](http://getcomposer.org/).
 ```sh
 $ php composer.phar require tonicospinelli/classgeneration:1.0.*
 ```